fernandotcl/TinyEMU-iOS/README.md

 [XcodeGen]: https://github.com/yonaskolb/XcodeGen

-You can run `make` to download and set up [Fabrice Bellard's disk images][images] and create the project file.
-Then open `TinyEMU-iOS.xcodeproj`, change the code signing settings as needed and run.
+Before building, make sure you have checked out the git submodules by running `git submodule update`.
+You can then run `make` to download and set up [Fabrice Bellard's disk images][images] and create the project file.
+Finally, open `TinyEMU-iOS.xcodeproj`, change the code signing settings as needed and run.

 [images]: https://bellard.org/tinyemu/